FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-01/02-intro-to-react.md

 ## Lab Activity

-In today's lab we will begin working on the the REDit application.
+In today's lab we will begin working on the the Boomtown application.

 ### Set-up

-REDit will require a more complicated set-up than what we get with Create React App, so you'll need to begin by downloading the **[RED React Seed](https://github.com/redacademy/red-react-seed)** instead.
-Follow the installation instructions in the README.
+We'll use a `create-react-app` for Boomtown as well, but rather than initializing it from scratch we'll use the **[Boomtown Starter](https://github.com/redacademy/boomtown-starter)** as it has a bit of extra boilerplate roughed out for us.
+Be sure to start with an `npm install`.

-Take a look at the directory structure inside RED React Seed&mdash;again, it's a bit more complex than what we've seen with the to-do app.
-Pay particular attention to how the sample components are organized into named sub-directories with `index.js` files.
-This is the pattern we will follow to build out all of the components the application, so be sure you thoroughly understand what's going on here.
+Take a look at what's inside the Boomtown Starter as it's a bit more complex than what we've seen with the to-do app.
+However, it models the component organizational pattern we'll want to use throughout this entire project, so please take the time to familiarize yourself with what's there.

-**Note:** RED React Seed has sub-directories for **components**, **containers**, and **layouts**.
+**Note:** Boomtown Starter has sub-directories for **components** and **containers**.
 You can organize your components in these directories based on notes on the component hierarchy below.
 We will talk more about the role of presentational versus container components in the coming days.

 ### Styles